United States Regiments & Batteries > Ohio

 First Assault on Petersburg

-June 21 Old members mustered out under Colonel Carpenter.
+June 21 Old members mustered out under the command of Colonel Carpenter.

 June 26 Consolidated to a Battalion